educational-technology-collective/etc_jupyterlab_telemetry_library/README.md

 c.ETCJupyterLabTelemetryLibraryApp.notebook_cell_error_event = True
 ```

 A Signal group can be enabled or disabled by setting the respective property to `True` or `False`.
 This setting will enable or disable all of the Signals in the respective group.
-The change will take effect each time JupyterLab is started.
+The change will take effect each time the Jupyter Server is started.

 ## Requirements